Voters Will Determine Future of the Great Highway

 While I agreed with many residents that the weekend compromise was good, a lot has changed in the past two years.

-A ballot measure to reopen the Great Highway to cars 24/7 failed both citywide and in the Sunset.
+Prop I failed both citywide and in the Sunset.
 Supervisors voted 9-2 to reject removing Fridays from the weekend closure.
-Advocates wanting to open the Great Highway to cars failed multiple attempts to appeal the compromise, all the way up to the Coastal Commission.
+Advocates wanting to open the Great Highway to cars failed multiple attempts to eliminate the weekend compromise, with appeals all the way to the state Coastal Commission.
 And the Board of Supervisors has already voted unanimously to protect the oceanside wastewater treatment plant from coastal erosion — a project that requires closing the Great Highway south of Sloat.

 The Coastal Commission's response to denying the appeal signaled that they will support a permanent park.
 Read the Coastal Commission response here .